Selecting a Kids First Cancer Cohort¶

 - Select the File Repository tab.

 - Select the Browse All option for the Filter.

-At the time of the tutorial (Jan 2021), the portal contained a total of 88,728 files.
-Since new datasets are constantly uploaded to the KF portal, the query numbers may change when run in the future.
+At the time this tutorial was written (January 2021), the portal contained a total of 88,728 files.
+Because new datasets are constantly uploaded to the KF Portal, exact numbers within your query may change slightly when run in the future.

 - Click View Results to update selection.
 This results in 18,162 files.